letsemploy/docs/docs/implementation/quickstart.md

 There you publish your job openings as web page.
 This can be using a CMS, static site generator or plain HTML, as you like.

 ## 2. Create ojobpub.json
 Create an [ojobpub.json](./ojobpub-format.md) in the path `/.well-known/ojobpub.json` (all lower case!) in a **specific JSON format containing structured meta information** about your job openings and link to the full job description on your website.

 !!! tip "File or Application?"
     While we have used a static ojobpub.json file to demonstrate the simplest way to provide the data, this endpoint is not limited to a static file.
 It could just as easily be served by a dynamic application or script.
+An open source tool to help creating a ojobpub.json is currently in development.

 ## 3. Validate

-To validate the JSON data format, we provide a [LetsEmploy's oJobPub JSON schema](https://github.com/letsemploy/schema) and a validator app [validator.letsemploy.org](https://validator.letsemploy.org) to help validate the structure.
+To ensure your ojobpub.json's data is valid, we provide a [oJobPub JSON schema](https://github.com/letsemploy/schema) and a validator app [validator.letsemploy.org](https://validator.letsemploy.org).

 ## 4. Let us know